‘Definitely not the results we want’: Facebook staff lamented ‘perverse incentives’ for media

 From the election to the riot, nearly a third of Facebook’s top link posts were from right-wing media

 The seismic impact of Facebook’s algorithms on the news industry — which, struggling for a digital business model, had come to rely heavily on Facebook for readers — has been widely reported.
 But while this new cache of documents does not capture the totality of the decision-making process within Facebook, it offers a vivid glimpse inside the company, including how some crucial algorithmic changes were studied and viewed within certain corners of the social media behemoth.
-The documents also confirm that some employees sounded alarm bells for years over its practices and were dismayed that the company did not or could not do more to tamp down on misinformation and divisiveness on its platform.
+The documents also confirm previous reporting that some employees had been sounding alarm bells for years over its practices in favoring right-wing publishers and were dismayed that the company did not or could not do more to tamp down on misinformation and divisiveness on its platform.

 Redacted versions of these documents were shared with the U.S. Securities and Exchange Commission and Congress by lawyers for whistleblower Frances Haugen and were reviewed by a consortium of news organizations, including The Washington Post.